 • Ground Black Pepper – Pepper adds a little kick of mild heat for balance.

-How to Make Easy Chicken Noodle Soup with Ditalini
+How to Make This Quick Chicken Noodle Soup with Ditalini

 1. Sauté the vegetables.
 In a large heat the oil before adding the onions, carrots, and celery.